Manuel Ramos Otero

 Manuel Ramos Otero (July 20, 1948 – October 7, 1990) was a Puerto Rican writer.
 He is widely considered to be the most important openly gay twentieth-century Puerto Rican writer who wrote in Spanish, and his work was often controversial due to its sexual and political content.
-Ramos Otero died in San Juan, Puerto Rico, due to complications from AIDS.
+Ramos Otero died in San Juan, Puerto Rico, from complications of AIDS.

 Life

 Jesús Manuel Ramos Otero was born in Manatí, Puerto Rico, and spent his childhood in his home town, living in the second location of the old building of the Puerto Rican Casino of Manatí.
 He began his studies at the Colegio La Inmaculada in Manatí.
 His family then moved to San Juan when he was seven years old.
 He later attended the University of Puerto Rico, Río Piedras Campus (1960–1965) and went on to receive a B.A. in Social Sciences (with a major in sociology and a minor in political sciences) from the University of Puerto Rico, graduating in 1969.
 In 1979 he received an M.A. in literature from New York University.
 While living in New York City, he worked as a social researcher, and later as a professor at diverse universities including Rutgers University, LaGuardia Community College, York College, and Lehman College.
 He also established a small publishing house, El Libro Viaje.
 He organized conferences and gatherings of his Puerto Rican writer friends in the United States such as Giannina Braschi and Luis Rafael Sanchez.
 He is best remembered as a poet and the author of short stories, but he also wrote a novel and several essays on literary criticism.

 In 1990, Otero returned to Puerto Rico to live out his final days.
 He died on October 7 of that year of complications from HIV/AIDS.
 His posthumously-published work, Invitación a polvo, which Otero defined as “completely untranslatable,” directly addresses topics around the AIDS crisis.
 In 1998, the Guadalajara International Book Fair published Tálamos y tumbas prosa y verso, a collection of short stories, and the book of poetry, El libro de la muerte.

-In 1999, and again in 2002, the Pergones Theatre company in the Bronx adapted Otero’s short story, “El locura de la locura” to stage the play “El bolero fue mi ruina.”
+In 1999, and again in 2002, the Pergones Theatre company in the Bronx adapted Otero’s short story, “El locura de la locura” to stage the play “El bolero fue mi ruina”.
 It was then adapted to an off-Broadway show in 2002 and staged by the Hostos Center for the Arts and Culture.